Meal Provider Program

 Providing meals at our shelters is our greatest volunteer need.

-- The group purchases, prepares, and serves dinner for 60-90 residents at one of our Short-term Residential Shelter facilities.
+- The group purchases, prepares, and serves dinner for 60-120 residents.

-- Since these facilities have no kitchen spaces, our need for meals tends to be greatest at the Emergency Shelters.
-All hot meals must be
+- Since these facilities have no kitchen spaces, our need for meals tends to be greatest at the emergency shelters.
+All hot meals must

-prepared off-site and brought ready to serve, in catering trays or crockpots.
+be prepared off-site and brought ready to serve, in catering trays or crock pots.

 - We ask that you please provide disposable plates and utensils for the shelter guests along with any hot meals that are served.

-- At our shelters without kitchens, groups have the opportunity to provide sack lunch-style meals.
-These meals must contain wholesome, non-perishable items such as a PB&J sandwich (or two), a piece of fruit, a granola bar, and a bottle of water.
-These items should be in brown paper bags so the shelter guests may carry them with them if they are not eaten right away.
-Sugary items must be limited to 1 item per meal.
+- At our shelters without kitchens, groups have the opportunity to provide sack lunch-style meals for our 70-200 residents.
+These meals must contain healthy, non-perishable items such as a PB&J sandwich (or two), a piece of fruit, a granola bar, and a bottle of water.
+All items should be in brown paper bags, and all sack lunches should be the same.